-1. Strategy vs Marketing
+1. Strategy vs marketing

 One might guess that the words in the titles themselves tell us that they represent different practices.
 But unfortunately, the word change isn’t enough.

-So, I want to shout it from the rooftops that these titles are not interchangeable.
+So, I want to shout from the rooftops that these titles are not interchangeable.
 Here’s the main difference:

 Ready for the details?
 Let’s get to it.

-2. Inbound vs Outbound
+2. inbound vs outbound

 Cold calls go out to make a sale, as does a pitch email to get a backlink to content.
-Whereas a sales center takes calls from potential customers, as does a website ready to service a visitor.
+Whereas a sales centre takes calls from potential customers, as does a website ready to service a visitor.
 Does everything come back to sales?
 Maybe not, but this is an easy analogy that most of the industry understands.
 Here’s the breakdown without the sales lingo:

 Content Strategy focuses on the visitors who are coming to the website.
 It’s enhancing the site’s experience for the traffic it receives.

 Content Marketing focuses most on the online profiles of others.
 The content they share, write about and link to, and how to create something that those other profiles will share.

 3. onsite engagement vs links